 - 1. Eligible employees shall submit a written request including their top three shift preferences to the Chief of Police or designee.
-Requests for shift preference shall be submitted every six months by November 1, and May 1, annually. - 2.
+Requests for shift preference shall be submitted annually for the period covering the next fiscal year.
+These shift preferences shall be submitted prior to May 1. - 2.
 Shift preference requests shall be determined by seniority once the operational needs of the department, as determined by the Chief of Police or designee, are met.
-Seniority for this section will be computed by the initial hire date with the Wright State Police Department as long as the employee has remained a Wright State University employee. - 3.
-The work schedule shall be posted by December 1 and June 1.
-Schedules become effective January 1 and July 1. - 4.
+Seniority for this section will be computed by the initial hire date with the

+- Wright State Police Department as long as the employee has remained a Wright State University employee. - 3.
+The annual work schedule shall be prior to June 1 for the schedule becoming effective July 1. - 4.
 An employee's failure to request a shift preference in accordance with the time limits outlined in number 1 above shall have his/her schedule determined by the Chief of Police or designee.